SIGN IN / UP

 add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"

-Now let's update the packages with the new repository:
+Now we will update the packages with the new repository:

 apt update